GovTechStackSG/apex-api-workshop-2018/scripts/README.md

 `KEYPASS` (Optional) If defined, private key generated would be encrypted with KEYPASS

 ## Output
-The script generates an RSA private key and a corresponding CSR to be uploaded to an app in an Apex gateway.
+The script generates an RSA private key and a corresponding CSR to be uploaded to an app in an APEX gateway.
 The private key can then be used for L2 authenticated calls.

+## Disclaimer
+For actual production usuage in APEX, please **do not use a self-signed key-pair** for RSA256 L2 authenticated calls.
+Please generate a key pair from a trusted root certificate authority.
+This script is only meant for testing and demo.